zenml-io/zenml/docs/book/stack_components/introduction.md

 zenml stack set <name-of-your-stack>
 ```

+Once your stack is activated, you are ready to run the pipeline with the
+selected stack.

 {% hint style="info" %}
 Our CLI features a wide variety of commands that let you easily manage/use your
 stacks.
 If you would like to learn more, please do: "`zenml stack --help`"